-Composite APIs allow for accessing several endpoints within one single API call.
-Composite APIs are especially important to microservice architecture in app development.
+Composite APIs enable data access at multiple endpoints using a single API call.
+Composite APIs are particularly important for microservice architectures in app development.

 An API, unlike the user interface on an app, cannot be showcased easily.
 It is usually a connection between two or more systems.
 We will show you all references of our app development projects instead - in these, application programming interfaces play a key role.
 If you are interested in learning more about API development, reach out!

 In generally It can be helpful to have a testing environment (so-called: sandbox) to test what your API should look like.
 With a sandbox, we can play and illustrate your API, which will also allow us to quickly test and share different ways to set up an API.

 Contracts are a necessary part of every collaboration.
 We implement the contract in order to define the technical and syntactic definition of the future API.
 The API contract provides a definition of methods and resources applied.
 It is the cornerstone of our work and will simplify work at a later stage.

 A common mistake is to start the implementation straight away.
 Too often developers forget to take a sample before the development.
 Sampling helps you to map out the whole process, and ensures that no pieces of information are forgotten or left behind.

 In close coordination with you, the set out development phase will begin, providing you with a hands-on approach with very short feedback loops.
 We are creating milestones, that help you understand the development process and gives you an idea of the timeline.
 Once milestones are agreed upon, we stick to them and deliver.

 The most important step in API development is the testing.
 Too often people forget that APIs have to be tested, after the code has been written.
 We are writing automated tests, have a dedicated quality assurance team, and do exploratory and manual testing of our software components and APIs.